 Exceptions are handled in program order at the commit (CT) stage of the pipeline.
 If an instruction declares multiple exceptions in the same cycle, the exception with the highest priority is always handled first.
-When any exception is taken, the DIVA checker fixes the errant instruction with the correct value (returned by either checker pipelines), flushes the processor pipeline, and then restarts the DIVA checker and processor core.
+When any exception is taken, the DIVA checker fixes the errant instruction with the correct value (returned by either the CHKcomp or CHKcomm pipeline), flushes the processor pipeline, and then restarts the DIVA checker and processor core.